StoicGang/StoicGang/README.md

 # Ganesh Ghadge - Cybersecurity Professional & Coder

 ## About Me
-I am passionate about cybersecurity and coding, with a focus on developing robust solutions and enhancing security measures.
+I am passionate about cybersecurity and coding, focusing on developing robust solutions and enhancing security measures.
 My background includes extensive experience in handling complex projects and competitions.

 ## Achievements
 - *World Record in Augmented Reality*: Developed an innovative physics book with Tech Avinya.